A tool to help young people under 18 remove nude images of themselves from the internet, from Childline and the IWF

-The Internet Watch Foundation (IWF), a UK charity, are there to help remove sexual images and videos of under 18s posted online.
+The Internet Watch Foundation (IWF), a UK charity, is there to help remove sexual images and videos of under 18s posted online.

 Once the IWF has confirmed an image or video is against the law and can be removed from the internet they give it a digital fingerprint, called a hash.
 The hash can be used to find images online even if they have been cropped or slightly changed, and the image can then be removed.

-Yoti are an identity verification platform, and help Report Remove users to prove their age.
-There are two options for children to prove their age, either using the Yoti app or an in-browser portal.
+Yoti is an identity verification platform, and help Report Remove users to prove their age.
+There are two options if children choose to prove their age, either using the Yoti app or an in-browser portal.
 Children can use the following ID to confirm their age using Yoti:

 - UK passport or biometric residence permit